-Where the Company is long the underlying risk of a derivative, significant increases (decreases) in the underlying of the derivative, such as interest rates or dividend yield in isolation, would result in a significantly higher (lower) fair value measurement.
+Where the Company is long the underlying risk of a derivative, significant increases (decreases) in the underlying of the derivative, such as interest rates, credit spreads, recovery rates, or dividend yield in isolation, would result in a significantly higher (lower) fair value measurement.
 Where the Company is short the underlying risk of a derivative, the impact of these changes would have a converse effect on the fair value measurements reported by the Company.